Worshipping in a New Way

 Dropoff: Tuesday December 15 from 3:30-5pm or Wednesday December 16 from 6:30-8pm

-To have a ribbon made, please make your donation by December 17.
+Please make your donation by December 17.